Subliminal Probing for Private Information via EEG-Based BCI Devices: Evaluation

 For agnostic attacks, the confidence score can be applied similarly.
 If the class that ranks highest has a classifier score that exceeds the second best class by a predefined confidence score, then the attacker accepts the hypothesis.
 If not, the outcome means that none of the presented stimuli is relevant for the victim.

-In Figure~\ref{fig_confPred}, we report the results of these modified attacks.
+\myparagraph{Results} In Figure~\ref{fig_confPred}, we report the results of these modified attacks.
 The x-axis depicts the applied threshold of the confidence score.
 The y-axis depicts the number of users for which the attack hypothesis was accepted by the attacker, given the current threshold.
-With agnostic probing, wrong hypotheses can also be accepted (we aggregate all wrong outcomes, `blur' and `blank', under a single error rate).
-With targeted probing, it can happen, that the hypothesis is rejected even though the victim knows the target (Obama).
-For a negative confidence threshold the attacker even accepts the Obama hypothesis if its epochs do not achieve the highest average classifier score.
+With agnostic probing, incorrect hypotheses can also be accepted (we aggregate all incorrect outcomes, namely the unknown face and frames with no stimuli, under a single error rate).
+If the confidence threshold is negative, the attacker accepts the Obama hypothesis even if its epochs do not achieve the highest average classifier score.

 As can be seen, the number of subjects where the attacker accepts the correct hypothesis declines for all attacks as the threshold of the confidence score increases.
-Luckily (for the attacker) the empirical chance of accepting a wrong answer declines much quicker than for accepting correct answers such that there is a regime in which users can be attacked with better accuracy.
-When an attacker deploys the attack, he must reason about risks and costs of false negatives and false positives and select a threshold accordingly.
+Luckily (for the attacker), the empirical chance of accepting a wrong answer declines considerably faster than the one of accepting correct answers.
+As a result, there are configurations in which users can be attacked with better accuracy.
+When an attacker deploys the attack, he must reason about risks and costs of false negatives and false positives and select an appropriate threshold.
 For instance, in Figure~\ref{fig_confPred}, we highlight a threshold that would be a prudent choice for an agnostic attack where false positives are costly for the attacker.
-For negative confidences (full-risk targeted attacks), more users are positively probed for Obama.
-However, it is not advisable to use such a negative threshold since it would probably also produce many false positives.
-A negative confidence score does not affect the agnostic attack, as the class that ranks highest is always most likely to be `target'.

-The detailed outcome of the attack with a prudent confidence requirement is depicted in Figure~\ref{fig_confDetail}.
-As can be seen the confidence criterion affects decisions at all levels of user awareness.
-In all these categories, the true answer stands out clearly, although overall there is also a loss of correct attacks.
-If the attacker can afford to loose a few victims and therefore get more reliable results he should apply the confidence criterion.
-The summary statistics of this result are given in Figure~\ref{fig_confStat}.
+The summary statistics of the outcome of such attacks with a prudent confidence threshold are given in Figure~\ref{fig_confStat}, while the detailed outcomes are depicted in Figure~\ref{fig_confDetail}.
+As can be seen, the confidence criterion affects decisions at all levels of user awareness.
+If the attacker is willing afford to not make a decision for all victims, he can in turn get more reliable results by apply the confidence criterion.
+For instance, for a threshold of about 0.015, the attacker's probability of successful guessing increases to 8 out of 9 attempts, which is a \emph{decrease in entropy of 49.8\% in comparison to random guessing}.